 Don’t stay in the huddle

 Don’t get me wrong, nothing is wrong with getting sound counsel from others, reading someone’s book or blog to get different insights or attending a seminar or workshop to enhance your skills.
-You cannot live out your vision on an island by yourself.
+You cannot live out your vision on an island to yourself.

 You may have to start out small, but starting small is better than not starting at all.
 You may fail in the beginning, but pick yourself up, recalibrate and go back to work.
 You may not get encouragement from others, encourage yourself.